top of page

 What is Pure Water Window Cleaning?

 The term Pure Water in window cleaning describes ordinary tap water that has been filtered through a purification system, to remove all the natural minerals.
 This water is often described as ‘deionised water’ due to the type of filtration used.
-The reason for this is that pure water dries to leave a completely crystal clear finish.

-If you've ever thought 'Why do Window Cleaners not dry the windows?'
 Here's why; When applied to Window Cleaning, using pure water means that there is no need to squeegee the water from the window.
 Providing you have agitated (or scrubbed) the dirt and rinsed the window thoroughly to remove the dirt, you can leave it wet and it will dry completely clear!

 InShot_20220822_163333224.jpg